 If you are pregnant and have borderline personality disorder, it is a good idea to talk to your doctor or midwife about how you feel.
 Also, tell them if anything about the care you are receiving troubles you.
 It is usual for pregnant women with borderline personality disorder to receive care from a team of health professionals, including mental health services.

-Support and treatment for borderline personality disorder in pregnancy
+Support and treatment for borderline personality disorder

 - A family support service may be able to visit you and your infant in your home